David Koch: Education

 From 1982 to 2013, Koch contributed $18.6 million to WGBH Educational Foundation, including $10 million to the Public Broadcasting Service (PBS) show Nova.
-Koch was a contributor to the Smithsonian Institution in Washington, D.C., including a $20 million gift to the American Museum of Natural History, creating the David H. Koch Dinosaur Wing and a contribution of $15 million to the National Museum of Natural History to create the new David H. Koch Hall of Human Origins, which opened on the museum's 100th anniversary of its location on the National Mall on March 17, 2010.
+Koch was a contributor to the Smithsonian Institution in Washington, D.C., including a $20 million gift to the American Museum of Natural History (AMNH), creating the David H. Koch Dinosaur Wing and a contribution of $15 million to the National Museum of Natural History to create the new David H. Koch Hall of Human Origins, which opened on the museum's 100th anniversary of its location on the National Mall on March 17, 2010.
+Koch served on the advisory council for the Smithsonian and the board of the AMNH.
 He also served on the executive board of the Institute of Human Origins.
 In 2012, Koch contributed US$35 million to the Smithsonian to build a new dinosaur exhibition hall at the National Museum of Natural History.

 Koch was also a benefactor of the Deerfield Academy, his alma mater.
-The Academy's natatorium, science center, and field house are named after him.
-Koch was named the Academy's first Lifetime Trustee.
+The academy's natatorium, science center, and field house are named after him.
+Koch was named the academy's first Lifetime Trustee.